 Comparing Apples and… Roses?

-Especially when Apple Pie is so inseparably linked to American food culture and is today 2,500 different types of apples cultivated, it may be surprising to hear that there are actually only 4 types of apples that were native to America before the times of European colonization.
+Especially when Apple Pie is so inseparably linked to American food culture and is now 2,500 different apple varieties cultivated, it may be surprising to hear that in fact there are only 4 types of apples that were native to America before the times of European colonization.

 Apples, pears, cherries, strawberries, plums and peaches are all closely related to each other .
 And not only that, all these fruits are part of the Rosaceae family and thus, as the name suggests, very closely related to roses .

-Like roses, apples also come from Central and East Asia , probably in the area of today's Kazakhstan , where they are already well 10,000 years before Christ Over the millennia they came further and further west via old trade routes and were cultivated in southern Europe by the Greeks and Romans cultivated on a large scale.
-Through the Roman campaigns and conquests, the apple in its current form finally reached Central and Northern Europe.
+Like roses, apples also come from Central and East Asia , probably in the area of today's Kazakhstan , where they are already well 10,000 years before Christ Over the millennia, they traveled further and further west via ancient trade routes and were cultivated in southern Europe by the Greeks and Romans cultivated on a large scale.
+Through Roman campaigns and conquests, the apple in its present form eventually reached Central and Northern Europe.

-The meaning of the apple fluctuated dramatically even then.
-The Greeks saw it as a potent aphrodisiac , while among the Celts it became a symbol of the cycle of death and rebirth.
-In the Middle Ages, the apple was immortalized in the Bible as a symbol of temptation by evil, hence its scientific Latin name " malus ", which literally means simply "evil".
+The significance of the apple fluctuated dramatically even then.
+The Greeks saw it as a A potent aphrodisiac , while among the Celts it became a symbol of the cycle of death and rebirth.
+In the Middle Ages, the apple was immortalized in the Bible as a symbol of temptation by evil, hence its scientific Latin name " malus ," which literally means "evil."

-Given this bad reputation, it is at first glance somewhat strange that in the Christian Middle Ages kings often wore the so-called imperial orb - a golden ball with a cross on it.
-The solution to the riddle lies in the double meaning of the apple through the Holy Roman Empire of the German Nation .
-The imperial orb is actually not an apple at all.
-Its Latin name "Globus cruciger" simply means "cross-bearing globe" and is a reference to the world-spanning rule of the old Roman Empire, as was understood at the time.
+Given this bad reputation, it is at first glance somewhat strange that in the Christian Middle Ages kings often wore the so-called Imperial Orb - a golden ball with a cross on it.
+The solution to the riddle lies in the double meaning of the apple by the Holy Roman Empire of the German Nation .
+The imperial orb isn't actually an apple at all.
+Its Latin name, "Globus cruciger," simply means "cross-bearing globe" and is a reference to the ancient Roman Empire's global rule, as understood at the time.

-How the apples, which were widespread in America before the times of immigrants, got there is not known, but it is suspected that they potentially came from Asia via the ancestors of the American fauna or even the ancestors of the indigenous peoples. land bridge of the Bering Strait came to the new world.
+How the apples, which were widespread in America before the times of immigrants, got there is not known, but it is suspected that they potentially came from Asia via the ancestors of the American fauna or even the ancestors of the native peoples.
+Bering Strait land bridge came to the new world.

-The 4 types of apples which were proven to have been native to North America before the arrival of Europeans, are all ornamental apples (Crabapples in English).
-These apple varieties are particularly sour and have only limited use as food.
-In some Southeast Asian regions, related species are grown as acidifier and spice used.
+The 4 apple varieties which were proven to have been native to North America before the arrival of Europeans, are all Ornamental apples (Crabapples in English).
+These apple varieties are particularly sour and have limited use as food.
+In some Southeast Asian regions, related species are used as Acidifier and spice used.

-Why the ancestors of the indigenous peoples would have taken the unappetizing apples with them on their arduous journey or whether they came to North America by other means is unknown, especially since the indigenous peoples never cultivated these plants or systematically used them as a source of food.
+Why the ancestors of the indigenous peoples would have taken the unappetizing apples with them on their arduous journey or whether they came to North America by other means is unknown, especially since the indigenous peoples never cultivated these plants or systematically used them as a food source.

-The apple actually first came into use as a foodstuff with the European settlers beginning of the 17th century into the new world.
+The apple actually only came into use as a foodstuff with the European settlers Beginning of the 17th century into the new world.

-The first settlers were faced with a great task. agriculture At that time, large-scale agriculture was largely unknown in the northern part of the American continent, with hardly any larger population centers such as those found in the South American advanced civilizations at that time.
+The first settlers were faced with a great task. agriculture At that time, large-scale agriculture was largely unknown in the northern part of the American continent, with hardly any large population centers such as those found in the South American civilizations at that time.

-Although there were native fruits , such as mulberries, plums, cherries, persimmons and ornamental apples, but these were wild and grew sporadically and disorganized as part of the local vegetation and at first did not really meet the taste of the newcomers.
-Fortunately, the settlers came well prepared with seeds and seedlings from their homeland and in the early days of colonization, horticulture became a part of the daily life of all settlers and orchards were an integral part of every land holding.
+Although there was Native fruits , such as mulberries, plums, cherries, persimmons, and ornamental apples, but these were wild and grew sporadically and disorderly as part of the local vegetation and initially did not really suit the taste of the newcomers.
+Fortunately, the settlers came well prepared with Seeds and seedlings from their homeland and in the early days of colonization, horticulture became a part of the daily life of all settlers and orchards were an integral part of every landed property.

-As a result, the trees hardly bore any fruit even after the usual four to five years of growth.
-Only with the import of European honey bees A good decade later, the harvests could finally begin on a large scale.
+Therefore, even after the usual four to five years of growth, the trees hardly bore any fruit.
+Only with the import of European Honey bees A good decade later, the harvests could finally begin on a large scale.

 The experiments with peaches, apricots, figs and, who would have thought, apples were particularly fruitful (pun intended).
-Although not all variants came with the often harsh winters of the country, but some survived and became a permanent part of the first large-scale agricultural culture in North America.
+Although not all varieties were successful with the often harsh winters of the country, but some survived and became a constant part of the first large-scale agricultural culture in North America.

-Nevertheless, it was still a long way to the apple pie.
-Although the recipes from the old world had long been known and local resources were now available, the American settlers had other urgent plans for their hard-earned fruits: alcohol .
+Still, it was still a long way to go before apple pie could be made.
+While recipes from the Old World had long been known and local resources were now available, the American settlers had other urgent plans for their hard-earned fruits: Alcohol .

 Cider, Perry, Mobby and Brandy - the majority of American apples, pears and peaches ended up in bottles instead of on plates.

-At first glance it seems wasteful, but there is a simple explanation.
+While it may seem wasteful at first glance, there is a simple explanation.
 High-quality fruit needs a lot of time and effort .
 Fruits from seedlings and seeds often grow irregularly and vary greatly in quality.
-But the typical American colonist with a land to cultivate infinitely larger than any leased land available in Europe simply had not the time for more complex planting methods, such as grafting, in which the trees are, loosely speaking, cloned and variations and modifications of the fruits are largely avoided.
+But the typical American colonist, with land to cultivate infinitely larger than any available lease in Europe, simply had not the time for more complex planting methods, such as grafting, in which the trees are cloned and variations and modifications of the fruit are largely avoided.

 Particularly Cider , with its relatively simple production, quickly became a mainstay of American agricultural culture and, one could argue, the soul drink of early Americans.
-And this was long before the apple pie ever reached the continent as a soul food candidate.
+And that was long before apple pie ever reached the continent as a soul food candidate.

 The Tale of Johnny Appleseed

-America today has the dreamy image of the land of unlimited possibilities - a country where everyone can go their own way if they have enough will and ingenuity.
-Nowadays, this is called Entrepreneurship , with world-famous faces such as Steve Jobs, who was able to rise from a tinkerer in his garage to become a market leader in computer technology with worldwide cult status - under the brand name " Apple ".
+America today has the dreamy image of the land of unlimited opportunity – a country where everyone can make their own way if they only bring enough will and ingenuity.
+Nowadays, that's called Entrepreneurship , with world-famous faces such as Steve Jobs, who was able to rise from a tinkerer in his garage to a market leader in computer technology with worldwide cult status - under the brand name " Apple ".

 But you don't have to wait for the digital revolution or the early 21st century to find examples of this business acumen and inventiveness.